 My first book, Sex and the Family in Colonial India, is about conjugal relationships between colonial officials and residents and local women in India; the book focused on gender, culture, law, archives, and colonial governance in eighteenth- and nineteenth-century India.
-In connection with this research, I teach courses on South Asia, gender, sexuality and the state; in Fall 2016, I taught an introductory course with Tamara Loos called A Global History of Love, which I will be teaching in Spring 2021.
+In connection with this research, I teach courses on South Asia, gender, sexuality and the state.

 My recent book, Gentlemanly Terrorists, focuses on an underground radical political movement in early and mid-twentieth century India and the ways in which political violence against the British colonial state became an important, but historically underemphasized, form of protest.
 While Gandhi's nonviolent protest movements are often seen to be the hallmark of anticolonial protest, the book follows how the colonial state invested in security and emergency legislation to contain what they felt was an active terrorist threat.
 In the process of writing this book, I have become fascinated with the ways that political violence has become a central part of popular historical narratives.

 At Cornell, I have been involved with the Feminist, Gender, and Sexuality Studies program, the South Asia Program, the Mario Einaudi Center for International Studies, the Society for the Humanities, the Institute for Social Sciences, the CIVIC initiative that emerged out of the Radical Collaborations projects.
 I currently serve on the Cornell University Press faculty board and am a member of the University Faculty Committee.
 Further afield, I have served on program and prize committees for the American Historical Association, American Institute of Indian Studies, Association of Asian Studies, Berkshire Conference of Women Historians, and North American Conference on British Studies.
 I am currently an associate editor for South Asia for the Journal of Asian Studies and the co-chair of the Association of Asian Studies conference in 2025.